nico-mautone/rag-investigacion-academica/README.md

 4. **Retrieving Documents**:

    - The embedding is used to search for similar documents in the **Pinecone Database (DDBB)**.
 Pinecone retrieves the top-k documents that are most relevant to the refined query.
-   - If there is no prior user context or if the retrieved documents are determined to be relevant, they are returned to the system for further processing.

 5. **Context Validation**:

-   - If the query has user context, the system checks whether retrieving new documents is necessary:
+   - When the query is received, if it is not the first message (So it has some context and maybe could be resolved without accessing the vector database) the system checks whether retrieving new documents is necessary:
      - **If new documents are required**, the process fetches and includes them along with the existing context.
      - **If no new documents are needed**, the system skips the retrieval step and works directly with the existing context.